anthony-hull/Santander-Cycles/README.md

 ## Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.

 ## Credits
 Give proper credits.
 This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.